Quantum Signal Processing for simulating cold plasma waves: Quantum Signal Processing framework

 and to its sparsity $\varsigma$ (a maximum number of nonzero elements in every row and column).
 The extension of the space is achieved by using the ancilla register $\ket{a}$.
 The block-encoding as shown in Eq.~\ref{eq:u} indicates that the normalized Hamiltonian can be extracted from $U_H$ when the ancillae have zero input and output states:

 Here, the row index $j$ is encoded as an input in the register $\ket{s}$, and the column index $k$ is an output in the same register after the block-encoding operation.
+This can be understood as a decomposition of the Hamiltonian into a collection of its nonzero elements, $\mathcal{H} = \sum\mathcal{H}_{jk}\ket{k}\bra{j}$, which is optimal for sparse $\mathcal{H}$.
 Efficiency of the QSP technique is usually estimated in a number of queries to the oracle $U_H$.
 The block-encoding of our wave Hamiltonian (Eq.~\ref{eq:H}) is discussed in Section~\ref{sec:oracle}.